End-to-end certification and regulatory compliance for Indian and global markets.

 • Under what act does it operate: Companies Act (with sections relevant to the non-profit companies).

-Classification of NGOs
+Classification of NGO Registration

 1. By Orientation: